scala/scala-lang/blog/_posts/2026-09-16-sbt-plugin-updates.md

 ### sbt-git 3.0.0-RC1

 [sbt-git 3.0.0-RC1](https://github.com/sbt/sbt-git/releases/tag/v3.0.0-RC1) was published recently for sbt 1.x and 2.x. sbt-git 3.x features a shift to use system `git` by default as opposed to JGit.
-This was contributed by Matthias Kurz.
+This was contributed by Matthias Kurz, from the Play framework project.

 ### sbt-buildinfo 0.13.2